opendata-swiss/ogdch-handbook/source/content/glossar/bibliothek/dcat-examples/dataset-publisher-rdf.rst

 .. code-block:: xml
-    :caption: Publisher of a dataset: current implementation in RDF
+    :caption: Publisher of a dataset in RDF
     :emphasize-lines: 8,9,10,11,12

     <?xml version="1.0" encoding="utf-8" ?>